canonical/open-documentation-academy/website/recognition.md

 # Recognition

-Helping people to make their first contributions to open source projects, a key objective of the Open Documentation Academy is to recognise the value of such contributions meaningful ways.
+Helping people to make their first contributions to open source projects, a key objective of the Open Documentation Academy is to recognise the value of such contributions in meaningful ways.

-As such, the Academy is committed to recognising significant contributions in the following ways:
+As such, the Academy is committed to recognising significant contributors in the following ways:

-- With an easy-to-share link to contributions
+- With an easy-to-share link to their contributions
 - Credit for contributions in their respective projects
-- An awarded entry in our _Contributor register_
+- An awarded entry in our _Contributor award register_

-Most, but not all, contributions are tracked through the [Open Documentation Academy](https://github.com/canonical/open-documentation-academy/graphs/contributors) GitHub repository.
+Most contributions are tracked through the [Open Documentation Academy](https://github.com/canonical/open-documentation-academy/graphs/contributors) GitHub repository.

 ## Contributor award register